sushantbramhacharya/Learning_CPP/Fundamentals_Of_CPP/README.md

 - using namespace std;
     - When i have to use namespaces in globally
 - using std::cout
-    - Using cout of std only
+    - Using cout of std onlys

+## io stream
+I/O stream will store every input you inter and gives it to CIN